SuperPeterT/Physics-Calculator/README.md

 # Physics-Calculator
 Calculates several physics fundementals given user input.
-States equation required to solve problem
+Display the user with equation required to solve their problem